Mutestock/face_recog_project/README.md

 ### Facial recognition of single images and from directories
 The fold command takes a folder of images, then it uses facial recognition on them then it opens them in a window where the result and information is displayed.
 The command is run by “frecog fold -f”, then a model(“large” or “small”), then it can be given a path to a folder.
 If it doesn’t receive a path it runs on a default folder path.
 ![unnamed (1)](https://user-images.githubusercontent.com/44894132/82733419-df07ef00-9d13-11ea-8f75-f48e2323980e.png)

+# Technologies we would have added if we had more time
+- Python web services with flask
+- Requests, Headers and Authentication
+- Host the neural network training on an external server
+- Deployment of framework to a droplet